Frequently asked questions about Straightness Training are:

 Straightness Training can also be of use and the ST exercises can be very beneficial to the horse, when the horse has one of the following conditions:

 Work with your veterinarian to determine the best exercise program for your horse.

 Did the vets gave up on your horse?

 When all possible causes of your problems are considered and specialists such as veterinarians, dentists and others do not offer a solution, natural asymmetry might be considered as the cause of the problems of your horse.

 Straightness Training can help you with developing your horse symmetrically in body and limbs and with keeping your horse supple, mobile, fit, healthy and sound.

-The Mini Mastery Course below will give you a good impression of Straightness Training, so you can decide if this is the right approach for you and your horse!
+My free training will give you a good impression of Straightness Training, so you can decide if this is the right approach for you and your horse!